hantuzun/awesome-clojurescript/README.md

 - [Hoplon](http://hoplon.io) – Write everything in Clojure and ClojureScript, clientside and serverside.
 - [Luminus](http://www.luminusweb.net/) – It aims to provide a robust, scalable, and easy to use platform.
 - [Pedestal](https://github.com/pedestal/pedestal) – A set of libraries written in Clojure that aims to bring simplicity, power and focus to server-side development.
+- [re-frame](https://github.com/Day8/re-frame) – A Reagent Framework For Writing SPAs, in Clojurescript.
 - [WebFUI](https://github.com/drcode/webfui) –  Client-Side Web Framework for ClojureScript.